 This pilot is designed to bring Home Support Workers to Canada on temporary work permits, with the ability to apply for permanent residence after gaining enough work experience.

-The pilot is set to open to applications on June 18th, 2019, and will be accepting a maximum of 2,750 primary applicants per year plus their immediate family.
+The pilot opened to applications on June 18th, 2019, and will be accepting a maximum of 2,750 primary applicants per year plus their immediate family.

-The new pilot will address two main issues with the previous caregiver pilot programs:
+The new programs amend two main issues with the previous caregiver pilot programs:

-In addition to the Home Support Worker Pilot, the government is also introducing the Home Child Care Provider Pilot.
-These two pilots are expected to be similar, with the Home Child Care Provider Pilot targeting those with experience in NOC 4411 rather than NOC 4412.
+In addition to the Home Support Worker Pilot, the government introduced the Home Child Care Provider Pilot in June 2019.
+The two pilots are similar, with the Home Child Care Provider Pilot targeting those with experience in NOC 4411 rather than NOC 4412.